OPS-E2E-PPE/VBA-Docs/api/Outlook.OlkCommandButton.BeforeUpdate.md

 ---
-title: OlkCommandButton.BeforeUpdate Event (Outlook)
+title: OlkCommandButton.BeforeUpdate event (Outlook)
 keywords: vbaol11.chm1000131
 f1_keywords:
 - vbaol11.chm1000131
-ms.prod: outlook
 api_name:
 - Outlook.OlkCommandButton.BeforeUpdate
 ms.assetid: 5d3cd45b-2f27-f162-a198-bcabf766591e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OlkCommandButton.BeforeUpdate Event (Outlook)
+# OlkCommandButton.BeforeUpdate event (Outlook)

 Occurs when the data in the control is changed through the user interface and is about to be saved to the item.